rickhowe/sample/README.md

 * call a builtin diff function to compare them
 * modify diff hunks to get vim to ignore the excluded lines

-You need to specify a boolean expression in `t:DiffFilterExpr` tabpage local or `g:DiffFilterExpr` global variable.
-In above example, the following lambda expression is specified to exclude comment lines.
+In above example, the following lambda expression is used to exclude comment lines.
 ```
 let g:DiffFilterExpr = {lnum -> (&commentstring[:-2] == '%s') ?
   \getline(lnum) !~ '^\s*' . escape(&commentstring, '^$.*[]~\')[:-3] :